Project

 OMAP-L138 EMA_WE vs. EMA_A_RW documentation descrepancy, usage

-Added by Dene Olsen over 13 years ago
+Added by Dene Olsen about 14 years ago

 There seems to be a slight discrepancy in how EMA_A_RW is described vs. how it's used.